<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Want to know more about occupational therapy in India?
 Then reach out to us: <a href="https://api.whatsapp.com/send/?phone=919999856433&#038;text&#038;type=phone_number&#038;app_absent=0">Talk To Expert</a></p>

 <p>Taking this step can help your child gain independence and joy in everyday life.
 Remember, early intervention can make a significant difference in your child&#8217;s development and overall happiness.
-Encouraging eye contact is just one part of a holistic approach to supporting your child&#8217;s growth and well-being.</p>
+Encourage your child to explore their creativity through cutting and crafting, and celebrate their progress along the way.</p>

-<p>The post <a href="https://www.ot4kids.in/how-to-improve-eye-contact-in-children-with-autism/">How to Improve Eye Contact in Children With Autism</a> appeared first on <a href="https://www.ot4kids.in">Ot4Kids</a>.</p>
+<p>The post <a href="https://www.ot4kids.in/cutting-skills-age-appropriate-milestones/">Cutting Skills: Age-Appropriate Milestones for Kids in India</a> appeared first on <a href="https://www.ot4kids.in">Ot4Kids</a>.</p>

 ]]></content:encoded>